drmperez/HostDesigner_tutorials/HW4/As_HW4.md

 ### 2.iii) Reason for difference between PCModel 10 and mengine results.

-The default behavior of PCModel 10 doesn't seem to generate any estimated values at all while mengine does.
+The default behavior of PCModel 10 estimates different values than mengine.

 ### 5. Compare values to average crystal structure values.